adap/flower/doc/source/index.rst

 Join the Flower Community
 -------------------------

-The Flower Community is growing quickly - we're engineers, researchers, contributors, students, professionals, academics, and more.
+The Flower Community is growing quickly - we're a friendly group of researchers, engineers, students, professionals, academics, and other enthusiasts.

 .. button-link:: https://flower.dev/join-slack
     :color: primary